Lasya2219/Cognizant-Deepskilling/README.md

 ## Important File Locations

 Some exercises require opening specific files instead of the project root.
+These exercises were developed and executed using IntelliJ IDEA and Eclipse IDE.

 - **JUnit**
   ```